nogdog/simplephpcounter/README.md

 # Simple PHP Hit counter

 This package provides page hit counter data as simply as possible.
-It is entirely file-base, with no database connection needed.
+It is entirely file-based, with no database connection needed.

 ## Installation